 There are a little less than 72,000 African Penguins living today.
 The decreasing numbers are due to commercial fisheries, penguins getting caught up in nets, and oil spills.
-The African Penguin, aka- black-footed penguin, and jackass penguin, is the only penguin that breeds in Africa.
+The African Penguin, aka black-footed penguin, and jackass penguin, is the only penguin that breeds in Africa.
 These penguins diet on anchovies and sardines.
-A fully grown African penguin stands two feet above the ground and are highly social without difficulty in engaging with other creatures and human beings alike
+A fully grown African penguin stands two feet above the ground and is highly social without difficulty in engaging with other creatures and human beings alike.

 8. African Lion

 There are a little over 22,000 African Lions accounted for and their numbers have dwindled due to poisonings, hunting and loss of habitat.
 The African Lion, aka “King of the Beast”, is a very social animal.
 The female lions congregate in prides and the men form coalitions.
 The females do most of the hunting at night to avoid disturbance from other animals.